 You banned phones one year too, right?

 There were phones.
 It wasn’t enforced but rather strongly suggested that people don’t use their phones.
 We didn’t take any photos, and we didn’t let media take photos.
 We had people drawing the shows, so that was done instead of photography that year, basically.
-People don’t tend to film with their phones so much anyway.
-Maybe at club nights there’s been a bit more of it, but they don’t really do it at Unsound.

 It kind of ties into your theme of “Presence” this year, too.